thiagorr162/thiagorr162.github.io/_posts/2024-07-11-isoperimetric_concentration.md

 ---
-title: 'Introduction to isoperimetric inequalities and concentration of measure'
+TITLE: 'Introduction to isoperimetric inequalities and concentration of measure'
 date: 2024-07-13
 permalink: /posts/2024/07/isoperimetric_concentration_1/
 tags: